 Accommodations for Out-of-town Students

-Out-of-town students will have the option to either stay with family or live in Dugan Hall dormitory at Canisius College.
+Out-of-town students have the option to find their own lodging or live in Dugan Hall dormitory at Canisius College.
 Learn more about the living accommodations provided at Dugan Hall.

 FAQ and Program Contact

 Online Application and Instructions

 Apply online for the Summer Research Experience Program in Cancer Science (we are currently working on this link's functionality, if it times out please use link to application on left sidebar) at Roswell Park.